 Beyond the Bomb fellowship alumni and volunteer Molly Hurley walks through the pieces with Dakin and Kate, sharing some of her experiences living in today’s America as Chinese American and finding commonality with Noguchi’s experiences as Japanese American in the mid-20th century being confronted by nuclear weapons.
 They are also joined by Yasmeen Silva, Beyond the Bomb’s Partnerships Manager.

 In particular, Molly, Yasmeen, Dakin, and Kate explore the concepts of memorials and legacies: How do we create, maintain, and honor them?
 Noguchi erected his own museum to, in a way, memorialize his work, and Dakin and Kate now work hard to honor the legacy he most likely wanted to leave behind.
 But, how can all of us work to honor the legacies of atomic bomb survivors, hibakusha?
 They try to answer that question in today’s conversation.
-Please sign up below to receive emails regarding the launch of this powerful tour!

 This event was made possible by the generous cooperation of the Noguchi Museum and support from The Prospect Hill Foundation.
 Photos courtesy of Nicholas Knight. © The Isamu Noguchi Foundation and Garden Museum / Artists Rights Society